vlunot/molhack2019/README.md

 The problem and model specifications are in the `specs` directory.
 The data used for training and testing is in the `data` directory.
 Please note that the dataset from MOSES is also included and used for training.
 The trained weights of the model are in the `models` directory.
 The generated SMILES are stored in the `res` directory.
+The latest generated SMILES are in the file `molhack_eval.predict`.
+Previously generated SMILES are kept in the backup files `molhack_eval.predict.*`.

 ## Computation time